canada-ca/digital-playbook-guide-numerique/en/5-work-in-open-by-default.md

 <section class="dpgn-section-guideline">

-## 5.1 Make all non-sensitive data and information open to the outside world for sharing and reuse under an open licence
+## 5.1 Make all non-sensitive data, information and new source code open to the outside world for sharing and reuse under an open licence

 <div class="dpgn-section-intro-guideline">